Ole Miss riot of 1962: Meredith's attempts to enroll

 In 1954, the U.S. Supreme Court ruled in Brown v.
 Board of Education that segregation in public schools was unconstitutional.
 Eight years after the Brown decision, every Mississippi school district remained segregated, and all attempts by African American applicants to integrate the University of Mississippi—better known as Ole Miss—had failed.
-In contrast, most other Southern states had already yielded and integrated their institutions of higher learning, with the University of Arkansas doing so in 1948.
+In contrast, most other Southern states had already yielded and integrated their institutions of higher learning, with the University of Arkansas having done so in 1948.
 Shortly after the 1961 inauguration of President John F. Kennedy (who promised advances in civil rights), James Meredith applied to Ole Miss.
 Meredith, an African American who had served in the Air Force and completed coursework at Jackson State University, selected Ole Miss as it was a symbol of "white prestige and power" attended by the children of the state's elite.
 Meredith did not inform the university of his race until midway through the application process.
 State officials then obstructed and delayed his application for 20 months.

 In response, Meredith sued the university in late 1961.
 After months of obstruction by the Fifth Circuit Court of Appeals' Benjamin Franklin Cameron, Meredith appealed to the U.S. Supreme Court.
 On September 10, 1962, Justice Hugo Black delivered the court's decision: Meredith must be admitted for the fall semester.
 Mississippi's segregationist Governor Ross Barnett, himself a graduate of Ole Miss, had the Mississippi Legislature pass a law barring the university enrollment of anyone with a charge of "moral turpitude" in state or federal court.
 Barnett then had Meredith charged and imprisoned for accidentally writing "1960" instead of "1961" while registering to vote; the Fifth Circuit quickly ordered Meredith's release.

-Under the orders of U.S. Attorney General Robert F. Kennedy the Department of Justice (DOJ) entered the case on Meredith's behalf.
-Facing contempt charges and jail, the university's board transferred its powers, and liability, to Governor Barnett.
+Under the orders of the president's brother—U.S. Attorney General Robert F. Kennedy—the Department of Justice (DOJ) entered the case on Meredith's behalf.
+Facing contempt charges and jail, the university's board passed a resolution naming Governor Barnett as temporary regent of the college, making him responsible for Meredith's admission.
 Meredith then travelled to the Ole Miss campus in Oxford to register; he was blocked by Barnett, who read and presented a proclamation on states' rights.
 In a second attempt, Meredith, accompanied by DOJ civil-rights division chief John Doar and Chief U.S. Marshal James McShane, tried to register at the Woolfolk State Office Building in Jackson.
 He was again physically blocked by Barnett, who issued the rehearsed quip: "Which one is Meredith?"
 Another attempt to register at Ole Miss was stopped by Lieutenant Governor Paul B. Johnson Jr. and lines of state troopers.